About Inclusive Education Planning Workshops

 What are the core beliefs of this workshop?

 Five core statements underpin the professional learning offered by Inclusive Education Planning:

-- Education programs require careful planning to ensure students with disabilities experience respect, dignity, protection and success.
+- Education programs require careful planning to ensure students with disabilities experience inclusion, respect, dignity, protection and success.

 - Parents/ guardians are the first and continuing educators of their children.

 - Schools require flexibility in catering for different family and cultural backgrounds.

 - Within this flexible model, structure is required to develop, implement and evaluate student’s individual learning plans.